 Applicants must meet all criteria required by the program to which they apply.

-Additionally, applicants may be expected to take a nationally standardized exam determined by the discipline.
+Additionally, applicants may be expected to take a nationally standardized exam or provide language competency, determined by the discipline.
 Prospective students must provide transcripts and recommendations with their applications.

 Graduates of Foreign Universities